AhmetKaraduman/Post-Send-Delete-Edit/README.md

 "scripts": {"json-server": "json-server --watch dataBase.json"}
 ```

-- after these basic configuration
+- after these basic configurations

 ```
 npm run json-server
 ```

 Your database is ready.
-Generally it host, localhost:3000 like;
+Generally it hosts, localhost:3000 like;

 #